 How does the daily time frame factor into intraday entries?

 That’s why I’m still trading it today alongside my “forex market pulse” futures contracts.
-Much of what I share here is a direct result of my nearly 20-years of futures analysis and trading as I truly feel that understanding how forex and futures work together will offer an distinct edge in your forex entries.
+Much of what I share here is a direct result of my nearly 20-years of futures analysis and trading as I truly feel that understanding how forex and futures work together will offer a distinct edge in your forex entries.

-When I first began trading, all I had access to were daily chart.
+When I first began trading, all I had access to was the daily chart.
 My charts were mailed to me once a week, arriving on Monday, and I would update these by hand until the next set of charts arrived in my mailbox the following Monday.
 This is before the internet…and before I began trading spot forex.

 Using exclusively daily charts allowed me to take my time with my analysis and gave me a tremendous “hands-on” feel for price action without the inclusion of indicators.
-I was looking for the tried-and-true basics: trendlines, support, resistance, and chart patterns and eventually Fibonacci Retracements.
-These habits haven’t left me nor has my dependence of the psychology of the daily chart.
+I was looking for the tried-and-true basics: trendlines, support, resistance, and chart patterns, and eventually Fibonacci Retracements.
+These habits haven’t left me nor have my dependence on the psychology of the daily chart.

 Consider that the daily is the time frame that most market observers will use to gauge the sentiment, momentum, and trend.
 Because of this, the “overall”, most generally accepted opinion will be consistently that of the daily and it’s my job then to determine the market trend of this time frame before I enter intraday trades.
 (The five-minute is the only exception to this because it is so short-term.)

-I find that when the daily is clearly in a mark-up (uptrend) or mark down (downtrend) phase that it’s easier to position my entries in a way that is working with the daily’s trend versus when there is little clarity about the market when the daily moving in a sideways range (either accumulation or distribution).
+I find that when the daily is clearly in a mark-up (uptrend) or markdown (downtrend) phase that it’s easier to position my entries in a way that is working with the daily’s trend versus when there is little clarity about the market when the daily moving in a sideways range (either accumulation or distribution).

 When the daily chart is not offering a clear-cut view of a market trend (up or down) I will often react by focusing on the shorter-term five and 15-minute time frames or simply move onto a pair that has a trend on a daily.

-And here’s my ForexAM program from this morning where discuss the dollar’s resistance, Dow’s ceiling and what’s next for the USD/JPY and AUD/USD.
+And here’s my ForexAM program from this morning where discuss the dollar’s resistance, Dow’s ceiling, and what’s next for the USD/JPY and AUD/USD.